sergioyuhjtman/sergioyuhjtman.github.io/content/blockchain/amm-quant.md

 ## Acknowledgements
 I am deeply grateful to [Balancer](https://balancer.fi/), where I grew professionally over three years.
 Special thanks to Juan Ignacio Ubeira for his valuable feedback on an earlier draft.

+Thank you for reading!
+Feel free to leave your comments in this [thread](https://x.com/Syuhjtman/status/2062224196747321357).